nyu-acsys/template-proofs/README.txt

 Implementation Proofs
 ---------------------

-These proofs live in the implementations/ directory and require GRASShopper compiled from source (commit hash TODO).
-Again, this VM has a built version of GRASShopper but see TODO for build instructions.
+These proofs live in the implementations/ directory and require GRASShopper compiled from source (branch pldi20).
+Again, the VM has a built version of GRASShopper but see ~/grasshopper/README.md for build instructions.

 From the implementations/ directory, one can check individual implementation files by running, for example: